Womble Bond Dickinson

 But whilst salaries may be a little lower than its main rivals, this may reflect the very decent 9:00am-5:30pm working culture.
 The firm has tried to improve things - at least for partners anyway.

-In the RollOnFriday Firm of the Year 2019 Survey, trainees said pay "has been a traditional gripe for legacy Bond Dickinson and the same is true of WBD, which leads to a number of associates heading out for pastures new.
+Trainees told RollOnFriday that pay "has been a traditional gripe for legacy Bond Dickinson and the same is true of WBD, which leads to a number of associates heading out for pastures new.
 There is still the hope of some kind of pay review now we're Wombles".
 But "not holding my breath.
 At least the work/life balance is good to make up for it."

 Career development is apparently "fine if you want to get up to being a managing associate", but "partner seems like a step too far for most."
 Like all law shops, then.